Revision - JRES Homework Pilot 2017-2018

 JRES Homework Pilot Frequently Asked Questions

-Yes, sometimes.
-However, successful children and adults regularly read for fulfillment and enjoyment.
-Reading is a healthy habit that is more readily cultivated by reading for enjoyment than through assignment.
-Our intention is that our students create a daily habit of reading something they enjoy, and reap the intrinsic reward that they earn.
+Our intention was never to be a “no homework” school.
+Our intention was to reduce homework demands, and highlight the positive benefits of regularly reading for enjoyment.
+Our goal is that our students create a daily habit of reading something they enjoy, and reap the intrinsic reward that they earn.

 Will my child ever have to do classwork at home?